-Since it was my first BlogHer, I attended a “Newbie Breakfast”, which became, for me, the site of the biggest surprise of the conference.
+Since it was my first BlogHer, I attended a “Newbie Breakfast”.
+It became the site of the biggest surprise of the conference.
 Speaker Jacqueline Baker asked the group questions to reveal who were the introverts and who were the extroverts.
-That I’m an introvert came as no secret; that 75 percent of the breakfasting attendees were introverts came as a shock.
+That I’m an introvert came as no surprise.
+That 75 percent of the breakfasting attendees were introverts came as a shock.
 Maybe that helps explain blogging’s hold on me.

 The only real destination there was Israel, so I stopped by and told the rep how much I’d loved it there.
 As a Renaissance Faire fan, I’ve always wanted to go to Medieval Times.
 They held a special event at the conference, but I signed up too late and never made it off the waiting list, though they did give me a blue tee-shirt and a pink paper crown.
 And WordPress gave me a beach kit I’m sure to use.

 This post contains affiliate links.
 For more information, click here.

 Starkist gave out samples of its Thai Chili Style Tuna Creations, which was also delicious–moist, slightly sweet, and not too spicy.
 Best Buy gave me a signed copy of Carla Hall’s cooking with love.
 I didn’t see Slawsa there, but my swag bag included a jar of their “hybrid condiment”.

-I sat in the same courtyard area outside the Restaurant where we had once plotted our afternoon and thought back to that time, when I still had three grandparents and two parents and life was all hopes and plans and believing “If you can dream it, you can do it” and “When you wish upon a star, Your dreams come true.”
+I sat in the same courtyard area outside the Restaurant where we had once plotted our afternoon.
+I thought back to that time, when I still had three grandparents and two parents and life was all hopes and plans and believing “If you can dream it, you can do it” and “When you wish upon a star, Your dreams come true.”
 I remembered that it was the Fourth of July, because our warm waiter welcomed us with the words, “Happy Birthday, America!”
 I remembered that we loved the lamb with couscous.

 I walked around the World Showcase recalling my real visits to some of the countries represented.
-By my first trip to EPCOT, the only other countries I’d visited were Canada and Mexico.
+By my first trip to EPCOT, the only other countries I’d visited were Canada, Mexico, and Spain.
 Since then, I’ve added: Norway, with my mother, my grandmother, and my brother, to visit my uncle and his family; Italy, with my mother, and France, alone.
 I kept walking to the U.K. pavilion.
 There a nice “cast member” stopped me, told me I “look like a VIP”, and offerred to let me watch the IllumiNations show from a special roped-off section.
 It always pays to dress well.